SQL-procedure-statement (SQL PL)

 - A FETCH statement must not specify a fetch-orientation clause, multiple-row-fetch clause, the WITH CONTINUE or the CURRENT CONTINUE clauses.

-- The COMMIT and ROLLBACK (without the TO SAVEPOINT clause) statements must only be specified within the body of an SQL procedure.
+- COMMIT and ROLLBACK (without the TO SAVEPOINT clause) statements must only be specified within the body of an SQL procedure.

-- The CONNECT, RELEASE connection, and SET CONNECTION statements must only be specified within the body of an SQL procedure.
+- CONNECT, RELEASE connection, and SET CONNECTION statements must only be specified within the body of an SQL procedure.

 - SET special-register statements are allowed in an SQL-trigger-body for a trigger, except for SET CURRENT PACKAGE PATH and SET CURRENT PACKAGESET.